 Unfortunately, it was not possible for Chambers to offer mini-pupillages for many months because of the Covid-19 pandemic.
 Instead, Francis Taylor Building hosted an online virtual mini-pupillage on 9 April 2021 that consisted of a day of workshops and talks, and Chambers participated in a number of other, mostly virtual, education and outreach events for aspiring barristers interested in learning more about our work.

 We are pleased to announce that Chambers will be re-starting mini-pupillages from October 2021.
 In addition, following the success of the online virtual mini-pupillage day, Chambers will now look to host that event on an annual basis as well as organise a virtual open day in line with the Pupillage Gateway timetable to enable prospective pupillage applicants to hear from, and speak to, members of Chambers.

 Please see below for further details regarding mini-pupillage and the virtual mini-pupillage day, and how to apply.
 Further details regarding the virtual mini-pupillage day and virtual open day will be published on the website in due course.

-Mini-pupillages are short unfunded periods of work experience with Chambers lasting up to one week.
+Mini-pupillages are short, funded periods of work experience with Chambers usually lasting for three days, from Tuesday to Thursday.
 They provide an opportunity for mini-pupils to meet members of Chambers, to be introduced to the type of work we do and to life in Chambers.